tilt-dev/tilt.build/blog/_posts/2021-09-20-ngrok-operator.md

 once you can set one up easily, it has all sorts of fun use cases.

-[`ngrok`](https://ngrok.com/) is a tunneling tool that lets you share anything running locally on a public url.
+[`ngrok`](https://ngrok.com/) is a tunneling tool that lets you share anything running locally on a public URL.
 Once you have a public URL, you can:

 - Share your in-progress server with a teammate.